-How is The 222 of Self-Inquiry™ Different?
+How is The Advaita 222 of Self-Inquiry™ an Extension of Traditional Inquiry?

-Here’s a breakdown of the differences and similarities :
+Here’s a synopsis of the Approaches :

 Sri Ramana Maharshi’s Self-Inquiry (“Who Am I?”)